Tonykutta/antonio.david.raiolo/content/home/experience.md

   location = "Renningen, Stuttgart" date_start = "2019-07-15"
   date_end = "2019-10-30"
-  description = """Worked as intern at the corporate research branch CR/ARF2 Contact Dynamics and Tribology at Renningen, Stuttgart.
-During the internship I worked on comparison of different oil bleeding test methods in the context of greases."
+  description = """Worked as intern at the corporate research branch CR/ARF2 Contact Dynamics and Tribology atRenningen, Stuttgart.
+		-Investigation on the oil release behavior of lubricating greases: Parameter studies on temperature,test method, grease type and test duration.
+		-Characterization of the dielectric properties of greases: Conduct and evaluate parameter studies ontemperature, fat type, aging and shear rate.
+		-Operation and process optimization of a plastic injection molding machine."
   """

 [[experience]]